ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

    public enum GameState
    {
-       MainMenu,    // Game is in the main menu Playing,     // Game is actively being played Paused,      // Game is paused
+       MainMenu,    // Game is in the main menu GamePlay,     // Game is actively being played Pause,      // Game is paused
        GameOver    // Game is over
    }
    ```